Mthegamer/vrwidgets/README.md

 virtual void UpdatePosition() | Updates the position of the slider and perform constraints on how far it can go

 ## Scroll
-Scrolls are more complex to integrate than sliders Please follow the ScrollDemoBasic prefab for an example of how to integrate the scrolls.
+Scrolling windows are more complex to integrate than sliders.
+Please follow the ScrollDemoBasic prefab for an example of how to integrate scrolling window.

-Scrolls require three scripts with three gameobjects each respectively:
+Each scrolling window requires three scripts and three gameobjects:
 1. ScrollHandle - Responsible for moving the content up/down
-2. ScrollViewer - Responsible for viewing the contents
+2. ScrollViewer - Responsible for displaying the scroll window contents
-3. ScrollContent - Responsible for containing the contents
+3. ScrollContent - Responsible for holding the scroll window contents

-The Viewer and Content both use stencil shaders.
-You can either create your own stencil shader or you can use the stencil shaders provided in this package.
-This package comes with:
+The ScrollViewer and ScrollContent objects use stencil shaders.
+You can either create your own stencil shader or you can use the stencil shaders provided with this Unity Package.
+We provide the following shaders:

 For Content:
   * Stencil + Text
   * Stencil + Alpha
   * Stencil + Bloom
   * Stencil + Diffuse

 For Viewer:
   * Stencil Window

 ### ScrollHandleBase - Inherits from ButtonBase
 Inspector Values | Definition
 ---------------- | ----------
-HandDetector handDetector | HandDetector is used to determine which part of the hand slider should follow.
+HandDetector handDetector | HandDetector is used to determine which part of the hand the window should track.
-ScrollViewerBase viewer   | Used to match the handle size to viewer size ScrollContentBase content | Used to move the content as the handle moves
+ScrollViewerBase viewer   | Used to match the handle size to viewer size.
+ScrollContentBase content | Used to move the content as the handle moves.

 Functions | Definition
 --------- | ----------